JunyiZhou-Conny/PediatricSavior/README.md

      - env.list is optional if you pass the environment variable into the environment through configuration
    - Be sure to choose Dokcer as your platform when creating the environment
    - Use VPC and choose corresponding subnets
-   - Go to configuration and open the elastic load balancer option and add new listener on port 443 that accepts HTTPS request.
-To accomplish this, you need SSL certificate and custom domain name.
+   - Go to configuration, open the elastic load balancer option, and add a new listener on port 443 that accepts HTTPS requests.
+To accomplish this, you need an SSL certificate and a custom domain name.
 Check the section later for a detailed review
    - Deploy the version and verify the application is running by visiting the provided endpoint.
    - Below is a screenshot of our application versions.
 Each docker zip contains the files mentioned above:
      ![Application Version](https://github.com/liuximeng2/README_IMAGE/Application_Version.png)